 The dynamic development and openness to cross-border sales have made Chinese e-commerce dominate.
-Europeans are buying on a large scale from Chinese e-commerce platforms, and the Chinese are increasingly willing to open up to cross-border shopping.
+Europeans are buying on a large scale on Chinese e-commerce platforms, and the Chinese are increasingly willing to open up to cross-border shopping.
 Selling on Tmall, the largest e-commerce platform in China, can be a hit for those interested in exporting to China.
 By 2018, more than 14,500 international brands from 63 countries were selling their products on Tmall Global.
 80% of them were introduced to the Chinese market for the first time.

 Cross border e-commerce

-Cross border e-commerce consists of consumers buying products online from manufacturers located in other countries.
+Cross-border e-commerce consists of consumers buying products online from manufacturers located in other countries.
 It is classified mainly for B2B and B2C platforms.
-In China, cross border e-commerce is very popular because it gives Chinese people easy access to many foreign products.
+In China, cross-border e-commerce is very popular because it gives Chinese people easy access to many foreign products.

 Tmall Global is an example of cross-border trade.
-Thanks to it, the turnover of cross border e-commerce in China has increased significantly.
+Thanks to it, the turnover of cross-border e-commerce in China has increased significantly.
 Cross-border e-commerce reached 6.5 billion RMB in 2016.
 The market is expected to double by the end of 2020.

 What is Tmall?

 Tmall is a platform for business-to-consumer (B2C) created by the Alibaba Group.
-Thanks to this platform, Chinese and international companies can sell goods to consumers in Mainland China, Hong Kong, Macao and Taiwan.
+Thanks to this platform, Chinese and international companies can sell goods to consumers in Mainland China, Hong Kong, Macao, and Taiwan.
 It is the second-largest e-commerce site after Taobao and the most visited website in China.